KQFoo/KQFoo/README.md

 ## Hi there 👋

-Just a guy love playing and creating something meaningful 😎
+Just a guy love reading (especially philosophy and classics) and passionate of anime and manga 😎

-Fun Facts
-* Research Student
-* Love reading and exploring various fields
-* Music Anime Manga Enthusiast

 ## Nice picture 😎
 ![Alt text](hi.jpg)